Use done-for-you content and never have writer’s block again.

 What is PLR?

-Licenses will vary–read and follow the one that comes with your PLR.
+Licenses will vary–read and follow the one that comes with each PLR product.

 What’s the difference between a Ghostwriter and PLR

-Since each PLR package is potentially sold to multiple buyers, if all these buyers publish the same PLR content unedited on the internet, the search engines see this content as copied.
-That hurts the published authors’ SEO rankings.
-This is the most compelling reason to edit and customize PLR content before publishing it.
+Since each PLR package is potentially sold to multiple buyers, imagine if all these buyers publish the same exact content unedited on their website.
+The search engines would then see your content as copied.
+That hurts all the published authors’ SEO rankings.

 PLR is a Starting Point

 Consider PLR a resource, a starting point.
 It’s much easier to edit content already in a word processor than it is to stare at a blank page.
-PLR will help you get started when you have writer’s block or you don’t have the energy to start from scratch periodically.
+PLR will help you get started when you have writer’s block or when you occasionally don’t have the energy to start from scratch.

 Once you’ve selected an article to customize, go through each of these steps with it.
-In no time, you’ll have a blog post ready to publish.
+In no time, you’ll have a blog post or newsletter article ready to publish.

 Tell a story.

 Storytelling is a great art form.
-Stories are all around you and anyone can tell a story.
+Stories are all around you.
+Anyone can tell a story.
 You don’t have to be Aesop, Steven King, or even William Shakespeare in order to come up with a great story.

 For example, your kids’ lemonade stand could be incorporated into an article about the importance of understanding how to attract your target market: thirsty people buy more lemonade than those who aren’t thirsty.